kmsolberg/alohaapparel/README.md

 # Project 1: Aloha Apparel Co.

 An intoductory project creating a homepage for the fictional Aloha Apparel Co.
 This project was my first attempt at building a website.
+It was written as a portfolio piece to learn the fundamentals of web design.

 ## Technologies Used:
 This project was designed to use the basics of HTML, CSS, along with: